 My low carb banana bread recipe is B-A-N-A-N-A-S!
 I love this recipe for breakfast, low carb snacks, and dessert!

 There are few things as comforting as a freshly baked, warm banana bread straight out of the oven.
 It’s an even better feeling knowing that this is one of those low carb desserts I can feel good about making for my loved ones.

 Low carb recipes are my favorite thing to share and this one is just too good to keep secret!
-Let’s get to baking one of my classic, healthy snacks!
+Let’s get to baking one of my classic, low carb snacks!

 Here is why this low carb banana bread recipe is a classic in my baking repertoire:

 - The only ingredient you need fresh for this recipe are the eggs!
 Everything else can already be found in your pantry!